Looking to get the best possible data rates from your Verizon Inseego Jetpack MiFi 7730L?

 However, if you have line of sight to the nearest tower, we recommend using a 2x2 MIMO log periodic antenna kit instead.
 The higher gain on these antennas can get you better performance, but only when you have a straight shot to the tower.

-An increase in signal strength is actually probably the third most important way that external antennas help.
+An increase in signal strength is often less important than other ways that external antennas help.

 Here are the three main ways that external antennas help you increase your data rates: